 How will we use information about criminal convictions?

 We envisage that we will process information about criminal convictions.
 We will collect information about your criminal convictions history if we would like to offer you the role (conditional on checks and any other conditions, such as references, being satisfactory).
-We are may be required to carry out a criminal records check in order to satisfy ourselves that there is nothing in your criminal convictions history which makes you unsuitable for the role.
+We may be required to carry out a criminal records check in order to satisfy ourselves that there is nothing in your criminal convictions history which makes you unsuitable for the role.

 We have in place an appropriate policy document and safeguards which we are required by law to maintain when processing such data.